affilicious/affilicious/readme.txt

 4. Optionally, put a rating and some votes for your products.

 == Changelog ==
+= 0.9.20 =
+* Improvement: Added multisite support.
+* Improvement: Added more info the system info.
+* Improvement: Increased the logs preview to 100 entries.
+* Improvement: Only the first shop of the default variant will be used for complex product updates now.
+* Improvement: Improved Wordpress admin speed in some cases.
+* Improvement: Changed the update semaphore counter behavior for hourly, twice daily and daily updates.

 = 0.9.19 =
 * Fix: Added support for logs table creation for multisites.